-California is a sunny state with thousands of hiking and bicycle trails open all year round.
-It is the capital of fitness and recreation for its residents which brings them true joy and a sense of freedom.
+California is a sunny state with thousands of hiking and bicycle trails open year-round.
+It is the capital of fitness and recreation for its residents, which brings them true joy and a sense of limitless freedom.

-Unfortunately, according to the Los Angeles Department of Transportation provisional data, only last year 21 cyclists were killed by vehicles on the roads of Los Angeles.
+Many people enjoying riding the bike roads of Los Angeles, frequently using their bikes to commute to work or run weekly errands.
+Unfortunately, according to the Los Angeles Department of Transportation provisional data, in the last year alone, 21 cyclists were killed by vehicles on the roads of Los Angeles.

 People don’t feel safe on the streets anymore.
-The respect between drivers and riders is no longer there.
+The common decency and respect between drivers and bike riders is deeply lacking.

 If you were involved in a bicycle accident and sustained serious injury, give our office a call as soon as possible for a free consultation.
-Our attorneys have excellent experience specializing in bicycle accidents.
+Our attorneys have extensive and superior experience specializing in bicycle accidents.

-With our help you will be able to recover the monetary damages you deserve and will be able to move on with your life after your successful recovery.
+With our help, you will be able to recover the monetary damages you deserve because of your injuries.
+Our goal is to help you move on with your life after your successful recovery.

 What is an accident?